 The Saskatoon Lasers continue to partner with City Centre Bingo to help offset costs for the zone.
 The amount the zone generates from bingos goes directly into buying equipment/jerseys and maintaining the diamonds.
-Last year over $30,000 was raised through bingos and re-invested in jerseys, equipment and new shale for Senator Gladstone diamonds.
-In addition to the funds generated for the zone, your team received funds credited to your player account to offset tournament and other team costs.
+We typically raise about $30,000/year through bingos.
+These funds are invested in jerseys, equipment and new shale for ball diamonds.
+In addition to the funds generated for the zone, your team receives funds credited to your player account to offset tournament and other team costs.
 Without these funds, other fundraisers would need to be implemented or fees would need to be significantly raised to offset costs.

-Teams will no longer require a bingo coordinator, as the zone will be coordinating all bingos.
-There will be one central location where all bingo workers can sign up to work their players’ bingo shifts.
-As in the past, each junior player (U12, U14, U16) registered will be expected to provide workers for 2 bingo shifts.
+The Lasers zone coordinates all bingos.
+There is one central location on our web-site where all bingo workers can sign up to work their players’ bingo shifts.
+Each junior player (U11, U13, U15 & U17) registered will be expected to provide a worker for at least one bingo shift.

 Code of conduct for all Bingo workers

-- You get one 15 minute break per shift.
+• You get one 15 minute break per session.
 Breaks must be approved by the supervisor.
 Only one person is allowed on break at a time.